Syria plans to open direct shipping lines with Iran and Russia to ease foreign trade ties.

 The U.S. Federal Aviation Administration banned on August 18 all American airlines from flying over Syria.

-The Port of Lattakia witnessed a dramatic decline in containers handled in the first nine months of this year.
+Contrary to Lattakia’s Port, Syria’s other commercial port, the Port of Tartous witnessed a decline in the volume of cargo handled in the first half of this year.

 Damascus International Fairground